-Answering these questions requires successively larger amounts of knowledge about the life of and related facts about the author, as well as general facts about the culture, the educational system, the history of a particular school and geographical relationships.
+Answering these questions requires successively larger amounts of knowledge about the life of and related facts about the author, as well as general facts about the culture, the educational system, the history of a particular school and geographical relationships, and in the last example the current situation in various parliamentary constituencies, not mentioned explicitly.

-Moreover determining who is referred to requires successively more complex logical and mathematical reasoning about the syntactic structure, the semantic content of the sentence and relevant factual information, reasoning that is normally done unconsciously at high speed by a human reader, using combinations of constraining information, i.e. information about necessary connections and impossibilities, that cannot be derived from statistical evidence.
+Determining who is referred to requires successively more complex logical and mathematical reasoning about the syntactic structure, the semantic content of the sentence and relevant factual information, reasoning that is normally done unconsciously at high speed by a human reader, using combinations of constraining information, i.e. information about necessary connections and impossibilities, that cannot be derived from statistical evidence.

-The longer such a sentence is, the less likely it is to be structurally and semantically similar to a sentence in a training corpus, and the more likely it is that the disambiguation will require reasoning based on previously acquired facts that are identified as relevant to the question even though they have never previously been used in this context.
-This is not reasoning based on learnt statistical regularities such as might be used in a "deep learning" AI system, but reasoning closer in kind to ancient mathematical reasoning about spatial structures, including reasoning about impossibilities and necessary connections rather than probabilities derived from statistical observations.
+The longer such a sentence is, the less likely it is to be structurally and semantically similar to a sentence in a training corpus, and the more likely it is that the disambiguation will require reasoning based on previously acquired facts that are rapidly identified as relevant to the question even though they have never previously been used in this context.
+This is not reasoning based on learnt statistical regularities such as might be used in a "deep learning" Al system, but reasoning closer in kind to ancient mathematical reasoning about spatial structures, including reasoning about impossibilities and necessary connections rather than probabilities derived from statistical observations.